WL-Amigo/waifu2x-converter-cpp/BUILDING.md

-### Building guides for Ubuntu-16.10-64bit and Windows VS2015-64bit by DeadSix27
+### Building guides for Ubuntu-16.10-64bit and Windows VS2015-64bit by DeadSix27, MacOS by toyg

 # Download pre-built binaries from: